kafonek/kernel-sidecar-rs/README.md

  - [ ] Create example app of controlling Notebooks from external calls, e.g. AI function calling
  - [ ] Create example of integration with Carabiner GPT
  - [ ] Connect to Jupyter server to stay synced with other users via y-crdt deltas

+# Run

+1. Start an IPython kernel `python -m ipykernel_launcher --debug -f /tmp/kernel.json`
+2. Run `cargo main` (currently hardcoded to read in connection info from `/tmp/kernel.json`)

+The `main.rs` script at this time creates an `Action` for a `kernel_info_request` and awaits its completion, meaning it should run until kernel goes to idle and we see `kernel_info_reply`.
+A `Handler` is attached to the action to `dbg!` all messages related to the original request.